 - problems walking

 - unnatural position of the head.

 Unfortunately, most spinal cord injury victims suffer catastrophic and permanent or debilitating damages, including:

 - complete paralysis

 - loss of mobility (flaccid paralysis).

-Most people who suffer severe accident injuries, including spinal cord injury, are in severe pain and must be taken to the hospital immediately.
+Most people who suffer severe accident injuries, including spinal cord injuries, are in severe pain and must be taken to the hospital immediately.
 Even if you do not feel pain immediately after the accident, you should still call 9-1-1 and accept the ambulance ride.
 Spinal cord injuries can get worse if left untreated.
-Plus, you need to have a full medical record of your injuries, including the observations of the medical provider who gave you the first aid at the accident site, in order to prove your personal injury case.
+Plus, you need to have a full medical record of your injuries, including the observations of the medical provider who gave you first aid at the accident site, in order to prove your personal injury case.

 Investigate the Cause of Your Injuries